Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/blob-map.md

 Overall, this is a more advanced feature that beginners will probably not need.

-Blob maps are created through a dedicated function:
+Blob maps are created through a dedicated function by providing a sequence of blob keys and arbitrary values:

 ```clojure
 (blob-map 0xff1234 "some value"
           #42      :another-value)
 ```

-All functions showcased for [regular maps](/cvm/data-types/map) can be applied:
+All functions showcased for regular [maps](/cvm/data-types/map) can be applied:

 ```clojure
 (get (blob-map #42 :some-value)